cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraFactory.md

 ### mapping(address &#x3D;&gt; mapping(address &#x3D;&gt; address)) poolByPair

-@notice Returns the pool address for a given pair of tokens and a fee, or address 0 if it does not exist
+Returns the pool address for a given pair of tokens and a fee, or address 0 if it does not exist

- @dev tokenA and tokenB may be passed in either token0/token1 or token1/token0 order
+*Developer note: tokenA and tokenB may be passed in either token0/token1 or token1/token0 order*
- @param tokenA The contract address of either token0 or token1
- @param tokenB The contract address of the other token
- @return pool The pool address

 ## Functions
 ### constructor